DOI-BLM/requests-arcgis-auth/README.md

 * 'Web-tier' authentication using Kerberos or NTLM (Microsoft Integrated Windows Authentication)
 * Portal for ArcGIS Enterprise Logins (OAuth2 with SAML)

+More information and examples can be found on the WIKI Pages - https://github.com/DOI-BLM/requests-arcgis-auth/wiki

+## Basic Usage Examples:

 ArcGIS for Server "Token Authentication" Usage (Non-Session Based):
 ```python